wordmage/Carteasy/README.md

-1. Carteasy
+#Carteasy

    A Shopping cart library for Android that allows you add to add items to cart and retrieve at ease.

-2. Quick Start
+#Quick Start

   Add the following dependency to your build.gradle:

   Dependencies will come here.

-  // For Gradle
+  For Gradle:
  ```
 compile 'com.carteasy.v1.lib:carteasy:0.0.1'
  ```

-  // For Maven - include maven url to repositories in build.gradle (module)
+  For Maven: include maven url to repositories in build.gradle (module)
  ```
 allprojects {
     repositories {